Mohammadshoyebb/VRV-Security-Frontend-Assignment/frontend/README.md

 3. Install Dependencies
    Install all the required dependencies:

+bash
+Copy code
 npm install

-4. Start the Development Server
+4. Start the Application
-   Run the development server:
+   Run the command:

 npm start